Biden, Trump snipe from road and rails after debate chaos

 “If Joe gets in, they’ll shut down the Iron Range forever,” Trump told rallygoers in Duluth.
 “I will always protect the state of Minnesota.”

-Peoples reported from New York and Freking from Duluth, Minn.
+Peoples reported from New York and Freking from Duluth, Minnesota.
 Associated Press writers Lisa Mascaro, Brian Slodysko, Laurie Kellman, Darlene Superville and Alexandra Jaffe in Washington contributed to this report.

 AP’s Advance Voting guide brings you the facts about voting early, by mail or absentee from each state: https://interactives.ap.org/advance-voting-2020